 Historically, Canggu was on the outskirts of Kuta, only accessible via a ballsy dirtbike road through soft sand.
 Now?
-You’d be chastised for speeding down the beach – instead, traveling to Canggu means a leisurely jaunt through rice fields.
-As access has increased over the past few years, Canggu has become one of the more popular stomping grounds for a global community of expats, digital nomads, hipsters and surfers.
+You’d be chastised for speeding down the beach – instead, travelling to Canggu means a leisurely jaunt through rice fields.
+As access has increased over the past few years, Canggu has become one of the more popular stomping grounds for a global community of ex-pats, digital nomads, hipsters and surfers.
 From soft peeling lines for longboarders and beginners to shallow barreling beach breaks, Canggu has everything you’re looking for – even readily available kombucha.

 What kind of wave is Pererenan?

-Tucked between Echo beach and Seseh beach is Pererenan, an exposed beach and reef break with dependable surf.
+Tucked between Echo Beach and Seseh Beach is Pererenan, an exposed beach and reef break with dependable surf.
 The wave offers rights and lefts in a mellow, scenic setting.
 Pererenan is amidst a traditional Balinese community that has deep ties to spiritual practices – so you won’t see too many people, disrespect, or foreign buildings.
 Waves are exposed, which means that they can be fast and challenging.
 This wave is best surfed at mid to high tide to avoid any reef-related injuries.
 Be aware of sea urchins.

 What kind of wave is Canggu River Mouth?

 Canggu River Mouth is one of the more famous waves in Bali.
 A hollow right that breaks in barreling and open shouldered sections, Canggu can be a great spot to catch your local pro surfer.
 While it’s not necessarily known as a territorial spot, you will probably be paddle battling through a few mean mugs every few sets.
 It’s easy to access from the river mouth but you’ll need to get deep into position on the peak if you want a set wave.
 There’s typically less of a crowd here, but you’ll need to earn your spot.